 - The routine immunisation programme should be maintained

-- Non-scheduled vaccinations should still be given, e.g. for control of outbreak(s) of vaccine preventable conditions as well as opportunistically, e.g. missing doses of MMR
+- Non-scheduled vaccinations should still be given, for example for control of outbreak(s) of vaccine preventable conditions as well as opportunistically, for example missing doses of MMR

-- Anyone who has had their appointment cancelled as part of the COVID-19 response should be invited for vaccination as soon as possible
+- Anyone who has missed their appointment because of COVID-19 or any other reason and would still clinically benefit from vaccination should be invited for vaccination as soon as possible

 - Immunisation should proceed providing those attending for vaccination (including parents and carers) are well, are not displaying symptoms of COVID‑19 or other infections, and are not self-isolating because they are contacts of suspected or confirmed COVID-19 cases